2000–01 Taiwan national baseball team season

-The 2000-01 Taiwan season was the first season for the Taiwan national baseball team in the International Baseball League of Australia's Development League, The team played in the one and only season.
+The 2000-01 Taiwan season was the first season for the Taiwan national baseball team in the International Baseball League of Australia's Development League.
+The team played in the one and only season.
 All games were held on the Gold Coast at Palm Meadows with some showcase games played at Carrara Oval.

-The teams roster was a mix of professional and amateur players from the countries various Leagues, The team was the national team selected for the 2001 Asian Baseball Championship.
+The team's roster was a mix of professional and amateur players from the countries various Leagues.
+The team was the national team selected for the 2001 Asian Baseball Championship.

 Regular season

 The regular season consisted of 42 games, All games were played at Palm Meadows with the exception of showcase games that were played at Carrara Oval.